sogno-platform/pymfm/README.md

 ## Documentation

-The documentation for the latest datafev release can be found in folder ./docs and on [this](https://pymfm.fein-aachen.org//) documentation page.
+The documentation for the latest pymfm release can be found in folder ./docs and on [this](https://pymfm.fein-aachen.org//) documentation page.

 For further information, please also visit the [FEIN Aachen association website](https://fein-aachen.org/en/projects/pymfm/).